 The Plan assesses withdrawal liability to employers who have withdrawn from the Plan in accordance with plan provisions and related regulations.
 Amounts assessed as withdrawal liability contributions are recorded as receivable when collection of the assessment appears reasonably certain.
 Once the receivable is recorded, a portion of each payment received reduces the receivable and a portion is recorded as interest income on withdrawal liability contributions if applicable.
-Additionally, the amounts included in the allowance for doubtful collection includes reductions in the principal amount of the withdrawal liability owed, such as a reduction in the provisional withdrawal liability assessment once the withdrawal liability assessment is finalized.
-The Plan's legal counsel reviews annually the payment status of each employer for the purpose of determining an allowance for doubtful collection.
+Additionally, the amounts included in the allowance for credit losses includes reductions in the principal amount of the withdrawal liability owed, such as a reduction in the provisional withdrawal liability assessment once the withdrawal liability assessment is finalized.
+The Plan's legal counsel reviews annually the payment status of each employer for the purpose of determining an allowance for credit losses.

-At December 31, 2022 and 2021, withdrawal liability contributions of \$28,769,871 and \$20,981,748, respectively, was recorded as receivable.
-An allowance for doubtful collection of \$5,951,245 and \$4,477,302, respectively, has been recorded as of December 31, 2022 and 2021.
+At December 31, 2023 and 2022, withdrawal liability contributions of \$27,847,252 and \$28,769,871, respectively, was recorded as receivable.
+An allowance for credit losses of \$6,850,755 and \$5,951,245, respectively, has been recorded as of December 31, 2023 and 2022.